zvex2022/easy-banano-node/docs/digitalocean.md

-# Setup a Nano Node on DigitalOcean
+# Setup a Banano Node on DigitalOcean

 1. Sign up on DigitalOcean [with this link to get 10$ credit for free](https://m.do.co/c/f47f91d0d534)